attack-monkey/hypereduce/README.md

 ## $ Wildcards

-If you want a node to respond to any action that it recieves - use the `$` wildcard.
+If you want a node to respond to ALL actions that it recieves - use the `$` wildcard.

 ```javascript